-The American democratic values, it’s in now comparable to a third world country dictatorial regime, where opinion diversity is no longer acceptable, bipartisan compromise is now obsolete, lies, tweets, diplomatic, classified government information leaking on the media often, in the White west wing become the new Broadway play for respective scandals.
+As a result of the American democratic values.
+It’s in now comparable to a third world country dictatorial regime.
+Where opinion diversity is no longer acceptable.
+Bipartisan compromise is now obsolete, lies, tweets, diplomatic.
+Classified government information leaking on the media often.
+In the White west wing become the new Broadway play for respective scandals.

 The Donald Trump regime is horrible and operates by executive orders and justifications the President and acquaintances misconduct, lies, legal persecution for all kind offenses even harsh money payments to adult film actresses.

-In this chaotic situation, the Republican Party is now in the borderline to implosion and experienced a lot from they camp even some real congress official preferred chooses retirement as an exit strategy instead of addressing strait the problem and defend the country.
+Nevertheless, in this chaotic situation, the Republican Party is now in the borderline to implosion.
+Experienced a lot from they camp even some real congress official preferred chooses retirement as an exit strategy.
+Instead of addressing strait the problem and defend the country.

 The former director of the Consumer Financial Protection Bureau, Democrat Richard Cordray, and former Democratic congressman and presidential candidate Dennis Kucinich, have been snagging most of the headlines and high-profile endorsements in the race as of late.